 In 2018, Fulton County, GA had a population of 1.05M people with a median age of 35.6 and a median household income of $70,930.
 Between 2017 and 2018 the population of Fulton County, GA grew from 1.04M to 1.05M, a 0.835% increase and its median household income grew from $65,037 to $70,930, a 9.06% increase.

-The median property value in Fulton County, GA is $333,200, and the homeownership rate is 53.5%.
-Most people in Fulton County, GA commute by Drove Alone, and the average commute time is 26.6 minutes.
-The average car ownership in Fulton County, GA is 2 cars per household.
+In 2018, the median property value in Fulton County, GA was $333,200, and the homeownership rate was 53.5%.
+Most people in Fulton County, GA drove alone to work, and the average commute time was 26.6 minutes.
+The average car ownership in Fulton County, GA was 2 cars per household.